Monika Henzinger

 Monika Henzinger (born as Monika Rauch, 17 April 1966 in Weiden in der Oberpfalz) is a German computer scientist, and is a former director of research at Google.
-She is currently a professor at the University of Vienna.
+She is currently a professor at the Institute of Science and Technology Austria.
 Her expertise is mainly on algorithms with a focus on data structures, algorithmic game theory, information retrieval, search algorithms and Web data mining.
 She is married to Thomas Henzinger and has three children.